-Another of our top ten greatest anglers who learned from his famous father, Kevin Ashurst honed his angling skills travelling with his father Benny around the flashes and canals of Lancashire.
-On the Trent, in the 1960s and 1970s, he was almost invincible.
+Another of our top ten greatest anglers who learned from his famous father, Kevin Ashurst honed his angling skills travelling with dad Benny around the flashes and canals of Lancashire.

-"It was nowt but a little sweep."Kevin Ashurst
+It was nowt but a little sweep.Kevin Ashurst

-Kevin never kept a record of his match wins or top placings.
+On the Trent, in the 1960s and 1970s, Kevin was almost invincible.
+He never kept a record of his match wins or top placings.
 Let’s just scratch the surface and mention a few of his great successes.

-In 1965, he set the Trent six hour match record with 41-11-0 in the Nottingham AA annual open at Shelford.
+In 1965, he set the Trent six-hour match record with 41-11-0 in the Nottingham AA annual open at Shelford.
 Not a big weight by today’s commercial standards, but a phenomenal weight at that time.
-Just for the record, Leicester’s Ivan marks filled second spot with 39-14-8.
-Kevin also held the four hour Trent match record with 28 lbs.
+Just for the record, Leicester’s Ivan Marks filled second spot with 39-14-8.
+Kevin also held the four-hour Trent match record with 28lbs.

-In the 1968, NFA Knockout Competition Final at Coombe Abbey, Kevin thrashed the opposition and netted £2,000 in prize money to boot.
-He won the Gladding Masters on the Warwickshire Avon against the top anglers in the country, and was quoted as saying ‘It was nowt but a little sweep’.
+In the 1968 NFA Knockout Competition Final at Coombe Abbey, Kevin thrashed the opposition and netted £2,000 in prize money to boot.
+He won the Gladding Masters on the Warwickshire Avon against the top anglers in the country, and was quoted as saying, "It was nowt but a little sweep."

-How about the Benson and Hedges Classic in Ireland, where he now lives for six months of the year, with a stunning 331lbs of roach taken over three days.
-Kevin fished for Leicester AS in the Angling Times Winter Leagues, winning the 1964 Final on the River Suck with 56lbs.
-In the National Championships he has fished for Warrington, Stoke City, the mighty Birmingham AA - where he accumulated a vast array of team and individual medals - and finally Stockport.
+How about the Benson and Hedges Classic in Ireland, where he now lives for six months of the year, with a stunning 331lbs of roach taken over three days?
+Kevin fished for Leicester AS in the Angling Times Winter Leagues, winning the 1964 final on the River Suck with 56lbs.
+In the National Championships he has fished for Warrington, Stoke City, the mighty Birmingham AA, where he accumulated a vast array of team and individual medals, and finally Stockport.

-The highlight for Kevin was his 1982 World Angling Championship triumph on the Newry Canal, becoming the first British angler to win the World Title on the pole.
-He went on to win individual silver medals in 1987, 1990 and 1991 plus numerous gold and silver team medals including England’s first ever 1985 team gold in Florence.
+The highlight for Kevin was his 1982 World Angling Championship triumph on the Newry Canal, becoming the first British angler to win the world title on the pole.
+He went on to win individual silver medals in 1987, 1990 and 1991, plus numerous gold and silver team medals, including England’s first ever 1985 team gold in Florence.

 Kevin wrote ‘World Class match fishing’ and the ‘The Encyclopaedia of Pole Fishing’ in conjunction with the Angling News Services duo of Colin Dyson and Colin Graham.